Channel Characterization and Performance of a 3-D Molecular Communication System with Multiple Fully-Absorbing Receivers: Hitting Probability in a SIMO System with UCA of FARs

+Fig. \ref{fig:dgt} (b) shows the variation of the signal gain with the angle between two FARs for different values of $ a $ in a circular array arranged $ 2-$FAR system.
+The increase in $ g(t) $ with the increase in the angle between the two FARs is due to the decrease in mutual influence between the FARs.
+Also, we can see that an increase in $ a $ increases the $ g(t) $.
+The result further shows that with an increase in $N$, the angular distance between the FARs decreases, causing the mutual influence to decrease the signal gain significantly.

-Now, we use the derived hitting probability expressions for the UCA arrangement of FARs to analyze the performance of the SIMO system with different cooperative detection schemes in the next section.
+Now, we use the derived hitting probability expression for the UCA arrangement of FARs to analyze the performance of the SIMO system with different cooperative detection schemes in the next section.